1. The keto diet causes ketoacidosis.

-- Keto is just a new, fad diet is too restrictive to follow long term.
+4. Keto is just another fad diet and is too strict to follow long-term.

 I am going to address all those keto myths, but first, there is something that really has me puzzled:

 Why do so many people seemingly hate the Keto Diet?